esl-epfl/szcore/website/content/challenge/index.md

 ## Submission guidelines

 Participants submit a pre-trained model packaged as a Docker image.
 The image should be publicly available on an image registry.
 Participants are allowed a maximum of three submissions.
+Participants are invited to submit a poster in addition to the challenge submission.
+Details on poster submissions are available on the [conference website](https://www.aiepilepsy-neuro.com/abstract.aspx).

 ### Docker image